TheEt1234/libox_computer/DOCS.md

 when someone clicks on something it will send a `gui` event, where `fields` are the formspec fields, it also includes a `clicker` in the fields

 also, the `hide_gui` element name is special, as it will... hide the gui (switching to the editor) when triggered

+aaalso.... there is a gui action limit to prevent the laptop from overheating... currently hardcoded to be at `heat_max - 2` in the meantime you can like... `yield(5)` or something idk up to you

 # terminal I/O
 - basically the standard mooncontroller terminal I/O